dyhes/zulip/docs/outreach/apply.md

 on, and consideration of project complexity.
 We will evaluate it based on the following criteria:

-- Does it give us a good idea of what areas of Zulip you are most excited to work on?
+- Does it give us a good idea of what areas of Aloha you are most excited to work on?
-- Does it demonstrate some familiarity with the Zulip codebase, and reflection on what makes for a coherent project that is well-aligned with your interests and skill set?
+- Does it demonstrate some familiarity with the Aloha codebase, and reflection on what makes for a coherent project that is well-aligned with your interests and skill set?
 - Does it demonstrate your ability to put together a reasonable plan?
 Have you